ambielecki/e28/independent-study/README.md

 ![hello-world example](images/hello-world.png)

-The text is pretty self explanatory, Docker performed the following tasks:
+The text is mostly self-explanatory, Docker performed the following tasks:
 * Checked to see if we had a local copy of the hello-world image (we did not)
 * Pulled a copy from Docker Hub
 * Created a container with that image